-- 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of issue of the consent unless: - a) The consent is given effect to; or - b) The Consent Authority extends the period after which the consent lapses. - 2.
-This consent is also subject to the relevant general conditions listed in Schedule 1 General Conditions and Attachments A-C of that schedule.
+- 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of issue of the consent unless: - a) The consent is given effect to; or

+2. This consent is also subject to the relevant general conditions listed in Schedule 1 - General Conditions and Attachments A-C of that schedule.
 In the event of differences or conflict, between the general conditions and the conditions of this consent, the conditions of this consent prevail.